arun-kr-reddy/notes/operating_system.md

     - userspace: most lock implementations are (sleeping) mutex since CPU wasted by spinning contending threads
     - OS: uses spinlocks since OS is default software layer and has no other thread to yield to, OS must disable interrupts while lock is held since an interrupt handler could request same lock leading to deadlock, OS must never perform any blocking operation (go to sleep) with a locked spinlock
 - **coarse-grained locking:** one big lock for all shared data, example: one lock for any change in entire linked-list
-  **fine-grained locking:** seperate locks for individual shared data, allows more parallelism, but multiple locks may be harder to manage, example: individual locks for each linked-list element
+  **fine-grained locking:** separate locks for individual shared data, allows more parallelism, but multiple locks may be harder to manage, example: individual locks for each linked-list element

 ### conditional variables
 - other than mutex, another common requirement in multi-threaded applications is waiting & signaling, can accomplish using busy-wait but inefficient, example: thread T1 wants to continue only after T2 has finished some task